OriginTrail/ReadTheDocs/source/Configuration-setup.rst

         "network": {
-            "hostname": "your external IP or domain name here", "remoteWhitelist": [ "IP or host of the machine that is requesting the import", "127.0.0.1"] }
+            "hostname": "your external IP or domain name here", "remoteWhitelist": [ "IP or host of the machine that is requesting the import", "127.0.0.1"] },
+        "blockchain": {
+            "rpc_server_url": "url to your RPC server i.e. Infura or own Geth" }
     }